-Sheridan Williams awaits the start of her drive-by birthday celebration at her home in River Oaks.
+Sheridan Williams awaits the start of her drive-by birthday celebration, a COVID-19 pivot, in April at her home in River Oaks.

 Reagan Howard and here fiancé Alex Bregman drive in with birthday greetings for Sheridan Williams.